ZhenbangYou/SysY-Front-End/README.md

-# SysY-Front-End: a One-Pass Intermediate Code Generator
+# SysY-Front-End: A One-Pass Intermediate Code Generator
 ## Brief Introduction
 This code generator translates SysY in to Eeyore.
   - For the definition of SysY, see [here](https://pku-minic.github.io/online-doc/#/sysy/).
 Basically, it is a subset of C.